TornMarketing/Mautic-Custom-Navlinks/README.md

 - individual nav items currently do not respect the ability to enable/disable
 - No ability currently to control visibility by role, so turns on for all

+<h2>Instructions</h2>
+- Copy folder to the plugin directory
+- Rename the plugin directory folder to "CustomNavigationLinksBundle"
+- Make sure you have full read/write access to the folder (the plugin will be rebuilding config files in the directory)
+- Install Plugin
+- Clear cache
+- Navigate to plugin via admin menu /s/navlinks/1
+- Create new
+--- Select Location (Admin/Primary)
+--- Label of the link
+--- URL of the link
+--- Nav type (_blank, iframe)
+--- Save and Close
+--- Clear Cache (This will rebuild the config files and update everything)

 <h2>Torn Marketing</h2>
 Shared with love from the Torn Marketing Team https://tornmarketing.com.au